SeldomseenSchweig/sf_crime_app/README.md

 <h1> Technicals </h1>

 To run the app from your own console, make a pull request to your machine.
-Navigate to the folder in the command lina dand create a virtual environment with <h3> python3 -m venv venv </h3> on a maclinux machine or  <h3> py -m venv venv </h3>.
+Navigate to the folder in the command lina dand create a virtual environment with python3 -m venv venv on a mac orlinux machine or py -m venv venv on a windows machine.

-Install the dependencies is <h3> pip -r requiremnts.txt </h3>.
+Install the dependencies in the CLI with pip -r requiremnts.txt.

-Got to your browser, google is what I have used, and got to 127.0.0.1:5000.

 There will be no database support, you will need to download postgresql and create a database with the appropritae name.

+Got to your browser, Google is what I have used, and go to 127.0.0.1:5000.

 The app should run in browser.